Make your WordPress Faster

 2) Autoptimize (https://wordpress.org/plugins/autoptimize/)

 Rule C) Optimise Database:

-Your database contains a lot of information which is no longer needed.
-You can optimise or remove those data and improve the performance.
-You can delete it from phpmyadmin manually, or you can use a plugin too.
+Your database contains a lot of information that is no longer needed.
+You can optimize or remove those data and improve the performance.
+You can delete it from PHPMyAdmin manually, or you can use a plugin too.
 WP-Optimize would be an excellent example of cleaning unnecessary data and making it more efficient.

 Rule D) Host Selection:

 Generally, there are three types of hosting servers available.
 The most nominal hosting server is the Shared server.
 This server is budget-friendly, but it’s shareable.

 You can split the cost of your hosting, but you also have to divide the storage, bandwidth, frequency.
 If the other site gets massive traffic, then yours might be affected.

 The second one is the Dedicated Server-> This server is entirely available for your website.
 You can get complete storage, bandwidth, and all the related resources, available on that server.